Table of Contents

 They can come in several files, as one or several disk images,

-typically in the widely-used VMDK format (see the section called “Disk image files (VDI, VMDK, VHD, HDD)”) and a textual description file in an XML
+typically in the widely-used VMDK format (see Section 5.2, “Disk image files (VDI, VMDK, VHD, HDD)”) and a textual description file in an XML

 dialect with an